 Entrance fees vary from museum to museum, and you can purchase a combined card or wander around the complex for free.

 Black Diamond (1999)

-The Black Diamond is an extension of the Royal Danish Library‘s old building at Copenhagen’s waterfront.
+The Black Diamond is an extension of the Royal Danish Library‘s old building on Copenhagen’s waterfront.
 The building was designed by Danish architect Schmidt Hammer Lassen and completed in 1999.
-It has a shiny exterior covered by black facets mirror that reflect the sea and sky on a clear sunny day; the dark color gave it a mysterious and cool look that goes exceptionally well with its surroundings.
+It has a shiny exterior covered by black facet mirrors that reflect the sea and sky on a clear sunny day; the dark color gives it a mysterious and cool look that goes exceptionally well with its surroundings.
 In the center of the rectangular-box-shaped building is a large incision that separates the black into two, allowing light to enter the atrium and the long escalator.

 The extension functions more than just a library, with a sitting area, cafe, gift shop on the ground floor, reading rooms, multi-media labs, and function rooms that are available for private events.
 The building also features an auditorium, the Queen’s Hall, that can house 600 audience.
 As a visitor, enjoy a cup of coffee at the cafe (and sit outside by the water during summer) and go up to the 6th floor.
 From there, you can have a majestic view of the entire building and a great view of the water through the giant window.

 Finally, take a walk on the Link, a connecting walkway between the foyer and the old main building.
 The area features a couple of artworks like Kirkeby fresco, created by Danish artist Per Kirkeby.